©1999 Edward G. Rozycki

 Education and the Pursuit of Cloning

 Many citizens of these United States of America seem to long for the deep excitement, the sense of mission, the pervasive invigoration that was provided, a generation or so ago, by the Cold War.
-Lacking the imminent threat of "mass participation in that Grand Incineration"2 that gave such cogency to our duck-and-cover drills, we miss the struggle against a world Communism that gave so much meaning to life and so much federal funding to U. S. industry and education.
+Lacking the imminent threat of "mass participation in that Grand Incineration"2 that gave such cogency to our duck-and-cover drills, we miss the struggle against a World Communism that gave so much meaning to life and so much federal funding to U. S. industry and education.
 (Nowadays, we have home-grown, although more socially abstemious, subversions to "entertain" us.)

 We have been cloning, or at least, trying to clone, educated minds for millennia.
 What do religious leaders want?
 Doctrinal clones.
 What do political leaders want?
 Political clones.
 What do ethnic leaders want?
 Ethnic clones.
 What do parents want?
 Clones of themselves.